go-fair-us/apireference/README.md

 Given this, a minimum viable product (MVP) approach might look something like this.

 First, we will want some ability to expose a catalog of the resources we want to have indexed.
-A more architectural approach to this will be shown shortly in the [Optional Architectural Elements](#optional-architectural-elements) section.
+A more architectural approach to this will be shown shortly in the [Additional Architectural Elements](#additional-architectural-elements) section.
 However, we could also do this as an API call.

 Let's establish a set of URL patterns for our implementation.